duktig-solutions/Duktig-microservice-php/docs/references/coding-standards.md

 Comments
 ---

-In Duktig.Microservice it is strongly recommended to comment all parts of code as detailed as possible.
+In Duktig PHP Framework it is strongly recommended to comment all parts of code as detailed as possible.

 For Files, Classes, methods and other DocBlocks see: [Anatomy of a DocBlock](https://docs.phpdoc.org/guides/docblocks.html).